PV Storage Arbitrage Returns: How Battery Storage Turns Negative Electricity Prices into Revenue

 Four revenue streams for a colocation data center

-A battery storage system co-located with a PV system provides four independent sources of revenue: arbitrage trading on the electricity market, capacity premiums in the balancing energy market, the new instantaneous reserve remuneration effective January 2026, and tax savings through reduced grid fees under Section 118(6) of the Energy Industry Act (EnWG).
+A battery storage system co-located with a PV system provides four independent sources of revenue: arbitrage trading on the electricity market, capacity premiums in the balancing power market, the new instantaneous reserve compensation effective January 2026, and exemption from grid fees under Section 118(6) of the Energy Industry Act (EnWG).
 The cross-market strategy—managing all four sources simultaneously—is the key business model.

 source of revenue Target for 2025 Source